solana-foundation/solana-improvement-documents/proposals/0057-events.md

 that the sol_log_ destination buffer is truncated on many RPCs for complex transactions with a lot of logs.
-As the setting is an operator setting some of them choose to have very large log buffers, but not every RPC operator provides this service to their customer.
-So it is deemed unreliably by the teams not operating their own dedicated RPC nodes.
+As the setting is an operator setting some of them choose to have very large log buffers, but not every RPC operator provides this service to their customers.
+There is a further issue with RPCs and log truncation in that you also need to ensure that the RPCs feeding the bigtable historical transactions also had a large log buffer otherwise you can experience truncation fetching logs older than the RPCs local history even when you're pointed at an RPC with a large log buffer.
 Another issue is that these logs are used to also record runtime information (compute units consumed) and plaintext debug message, hence become very difficult to parse, which is why many developers avoid structured event logging via anchor and just use